MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-to-remote-assist-mobile-calls.md

 ## How it works

-1. Launch and sign into Dynamics 365 Remote Assist on your iOS or Android phone or tablet.
+1. Launch and sign in to Dynamics 365 Remote Assist on your iOS or Android phone or tablet.

 2. Search for the remote collaborator's name.